akshmvn-jpg/fitapp/README.md

                     carbs: parseInt(fCarbsInput.value) || 0,
                 };
             } else {
-                // Must get a new estimate
-                estimatedMacros = await fetchNutritionEstimate(item, weight);
+                // Must get a new estimate (either new entry or item/weight changed in edit) estimatedMacros = await fetchNutritionEstimate(item, weight);
             }